NSW Women's Refuge Movement: Feminist beginnings

-The first women's refuge in Australia was Elsie Refuge which was started in the inner-Sydney suburb of Glebe in 1974 by a group of Women's Liberation feminist activists including Bessie Guthrie, Kris Melmouth, Jennifer Dakers, Margaret Power, Carol Baker, Diana Beaton and Anne Summers.
+The first women's refuge in Australia was Elsie Refuge which was started in the inner-Sydney suburb of Glebe in March 1974 by a group of Women's Liberation feminist activists including Anne Summers, Jennifer Dakers, Bessie Guthrie, Robyn Kemmis, Kris Melmouth, Margaret Power, Carol Baker, Diana Beaton, Christina Gibbeson and Trudy Brickwood.
 After months of unsuccessful approaches to government and private developers to secure premises, the women squatted illegally in two vacant houses in Glebe.

 The project was the beginning of the NSW Women's Refuge Movement that responded to the needs of women and children escaping domestic violence by providing access to specialist accommodation and support services operating within a feminist framework.
 It followed the lead set in the United Kingdom where the first safe house for women and children escaping domestic violence was set up in Chiswick, West London in 1971, which has since grown into the largest domestic violence organisation in the UK and is now known as Refuge.
 Throughout the 1970s in New South Wales other refuges were established, including Bonnie Women's Refuge in 1975, Marrickville Women's Refuge in 1976 (also known as the Aboriginal Women and Children's Crisis Service), Jenny's Place in 1977, the Women's Shelter Armidale in 1978 and Louisa Women's and Children's Services and Carrie's Place in 1979.

 By mid-1975, eleven women's refugees had been established by volunteers nationwide, initially without government funding.
-The movement initially oversaw the development of local refuges for women and children escaping domestic violence through the organisation of dedicated volunteers, but eventually government funding was provided by the Whitlam Government from 1975.
+The movement initially oversaw the development of local refuges for women and children escaping domestic violence through the organisation of dedicated volunteers, but eventually government funding was provided by the Whitlam government from 1975.
 The first national conference of women's refuges was held in 1978.
-In 1981 the Fraser Government shifted responsibility for the continued funding of refuges to the states.
+In 1981 the Fraser government shifted responsibility for the continued funding of refuges to the states.
 Then in 1984 the federal government introduced the Supported Accommodation Assistance Program (SAAP), which outlined that the states would supply the buildings and the federal government would supply the running costs.
 In the same year the NSW Women's Refuge Working Party received funding.

 In 1987 the NSW Women's Refuge Resource Centre (WRRC) was established to distribute information and resources and by the end of the 1990s it had produced a legal aid kit, an access and equity manual, a domestic violence magazine for national distribution and a state conference focusing on Aboriginal women's issues.
 The NSW Women's Refuge Movement provided services to women with diverse needs, including Indigenous women, women with disabilities and older women and also provided specialist children's programs.
 The NSW Women's Refuge Movement also played a key role in raising awareness about domestic violence and its social and financial impacts on individuals and the community.